LLotme/vscode-docker/Contribute-a-Registry-Provider.md

 ## Contribute a Registry Provider

-We are working on a better extensibility model for contributing registry providers.
-We'll have more information soon.
+We have a proposal for a better registry extensibility model [here](https://github.com/microsoft/vscode-docker/issues/2033).
+We'd love to hear your feedback on it!